-The bamboo is cut and taken to a fabric mill that is about 300km away in Shenzhen.
+We source our fabric from a mill that is in Shenzhen, which is about 300 km from the bamboo plantation.
 Our factory based in the same city, and it currently produces all our underwear.

 Does Bambody support any charities?

-Yes, we are currently working with 2 charities that have community support and welfare programs in Africa and Cambodia.
+Yes, we are currently working with 2 charities that have community support and welfare programs in Tanzania and Cambodia:

 Girls in impoverished countries simply don't attend school during their period, so they miss about 25% of their school life.
-We'd like to help change this, so we are currently looking at ways to extend our program.
-Also, in due course, we will provide you with the details of these charities should you wish to directly assist them as well.
+We'd like to help change this, so we are currently looking at ways to extend our program... with Maasai undies ⬇️⬇️